SChurch89/Ewallet-Final/README.md

 6.)
 As  a user I would like to view a detailed report of all expenses, and summary information for expenses public void PrintExpensereport(); Patrick

 7.)
-As  a user I would like to view a detailed report of all income, and summary information for income// public void PrintIncomereport();
+As  a user I would like to view a detailed report of all income, and summary information for income// public void PrintIncomereport(); Bryan

 8.)
-As  a user I would like to view a detailed report of income of a certain type, and summary information for income.  public void PrintIncomereportbyTpe();
+As  a user I would like to view a detailed report of income of a certain type, and summary information for income.  public void PrintIncomereportbyTpe(); Bryan

 9.)
 As  a user I would like to view a detailed report of expense of a certain type , and summary information for expenses. public void PrintExpensebyType(); Mark